 Transfer students may apply upon acceptance to the University.

 Click here to submit the Honors Application Online.
-Fall 2014 applications for Sophomores are accepted August 20 through October 20, 2014.
+Applications for fall 2014 are being accepted until October 20th..

 Honors degree breakdown